MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Mobile_Audio.png" style="width: 350px; height: auto;" />
 </center>

-The Microphone button allows for speech to text input.
+The microphone button allows for speech to text input.<br>
 This only works in the app though.
 If you want to use audio input on the desktop, you can use third-party apps like [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper) or [SuperWhisper](https://superwhisper.com/) to bridge the gap.

 Download and install the app, talk into the app, have the app transcribe the text into ChatGPT's input field, and ChatGPT produces text you can have read out loud.